Blueprint For a Perfect Day at Disney: How I Break Down my Disney World Day

 So how do we do this?
 How do we find connection when we're surrounded by the most exciting attractions and theming in the world?

 My friend, don't stumble into the trap.
 The trap of scheduling every single second of your day, where you must militantly order your family to their next 'fun' thing.
 Because believe me, I've made that mistake so you don't have to.

 Now I'm not saying go all willy-nilly and don't schedule anything, but there has to be balance.
 Here's how our family breaks down their time during a day at Walt Disney World.

 You've got two choices - get up early, or don't.
 I know many will tell me it's sacrilegious to wake up to an alarm clock while on vacation, but hear me out: if you want to maximize your time in the parks while the crowds and temperatures are lower, getting out of bed is a must.

 I always recommend being at the park 30 minutes BEFORE it opens.
-The first hour of the day will be the slowest the day will see, so we do popular attractions we DON'T have Fastpasses for.
-One hour into the morning (and every hour after that), I have a Fastpass scheduled to use.
+The first hour of the day will be the slowest the day will see, so we do popular attractions without Genie+.
+One hour into the morning (and every hour after that), I have Genie+ attractions ready to go.